audreyseo/WellesleyFreshApp/README.md

 =======================
 [![Stories in Ready](https://badge.waffle.io/audreyseo/WellesleyFreshApp.png?label=ready&title=Ready)](http://waffle.io/audreyseo/WellesleyFreshApp)
 ##About
 The Wellesley Fresh iPhone app takes information found on the [WellesleyFresh][1] website and makes it iPhone-friendly.
 This app was created by Audrey Seo, '20, for the students of Wellesley College.
+The app can be found [here][4].

 ##Features
 This list is a summary of all of the app's current capabilities: